weaviate/weaviate/docs/en/use/batch_requests.md

 > Weaviate adds on option to group specific requests into batches with the goal
 > to speed up certain scenarios, such as imports.

+**Warning: Batch endpoints are optimized for speed and thus prevent costly patterns in many connectors.
+As a result, validation is considerable less strict than on regular imports.
+See the individual sections for potential dangers of incorrect import data.**

 ## 1. The batch request

 A batch request is an array of requests.
 The goal of this construction is to